learn-co-curriculum/python-oop2-technical-lesson/README.md

     * Clone the forked repository to your local machine.
 * Open and Run File
   * Open the project in VSCode.
-  * Run npm install to install all necessary dependencies.
+  * Run `pipenv install` to install all necessary dependencies.
+  * Enter the virtual environment using `pipenv shell`.

 ### Task 1: Define the Problem